osklunds/ImageResizer/README.md

 The purpose of compressing the images is so that it's faster to view and browse them over a network connection.
 On the internet as well as LANs.

-This program is used for a real purpose by me.
+This program has a real use case for me.
 Once a week, a Raspbery Pi runs the program to transform our collection of family photos to the new form.
 We then view the transformed, not the original, photos on the TV.
-With the time in the filename, no advanced viewer software is needed to display the photos from different camers in the correct chronological order.
+Compared to viewing the original phots, we now get them in the correct order and faster loading times.

 ## Overview